yungtiec/bkp-alpha/README.md

 The official documentation is a great resource to learn.

+### Making changes to database
 [This article](http://www.duringthedrive.com/2017/05/06/models-migrations-sequelize-node/) is about sequelize migration.
-Ideally, we make changes to the database through migration, then we run this command for staging/production environment:
+Ideally, we make changes to the database through migration.
+Checkout `server/db/migrations` folder for examples.
+When a migration finishes, Sequelize will insert a row in `SequelizeMetadata` in the database.
+Run `sequelize db:migrate` will perform any pending migration that's not logged in the table.

+Run this command for staging/production environment:
 `heroku run sequelize db:migrate --env staging_or_production -m --app app-name. `

 `server/db/migration/20180918083848-add-version-pdf-column.js` is an example of adding a new column and updating data